aroberge/friendly-traceback-docs/docs/source/syntax_tracebacks_en_3.8.rst

     Python exception:
-        SyntaxError: cannot use named assignment with True
+        SyntaxError: cannot use assignment expressions with True

     A SyntaxError occurs when Python cannot understand your code.